Upstate University Hospital: Upstate Golisano Children's Hospital

 Upstate Golisano Children's Hospital (GCH) is an acute care children's hospital in Syracuse, New York.
 GCH features 71 pediatric beds.
-The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout the region.
+The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–19.
 The hospital also sometimes treats adults that require pediatric care.
-The hospital shares the rooftop helipad for the attached Upstate University Hospital and is an ACS verified level I pediatric trauma center, one of the only ones in the region.
+The hospital shares the rooftop helipad for the attached Upstate University Hospital and is an ACS verified level I pediatric trauma center.
 The hospital also features a regional pediatric intensive-care unit.

-A few blocks away from Golisano Children's Hospital is the Ronald McDonald House of Central New York, which has 25 guest rooms to serve families of pediatric patients aged 21 years or younger in treatment at Golisano Children's and the nearby Crouse Hospital.
+A few blocks away from Golisano Children's Hospital is the Ronald McDonald House of Central New York, which has 25 guest rooms to serve families of pediatric patients aged 19 years or younger in treatment at Golisano Children's and the nearby Crouse Hospital.

-Upstate Community Hospital
+Upstate Community Campus

 Community General Hospital opened is doors on January 1, 1963.
-In 2011, Upstate Medical University acquired Community General Hospital, and was renamed "Upstate University Hospital at Community Campus" on July 7, 2011.
+In 2011, Upstate Medical University acquired Community General Hospital, and was renamed "Upstate University Hospital at Community General" on July 7, 2011.

-Upstate Community Hospital offers a range of services including its orthopedic program, spine surgery, bariatric surgery and maternity services.
+Upstate Community Hospital offers services including its orthopedic program, spine surgery, bariatric surgery and maternity services.
 Upstate Community Hospital has a medical staff of 460 physicians who provide obstetric, psychiatric, orthopedic, gynecological and medical/surgical services to 12,000 patients each year.
 The hospital also offers a wide range of outpatient and community health education services, including nutrition counseling and weight loss programs.

 Upstate Cancer Center

-Upstate Medical University completed the construction of the Upstate Cancer Center, a five-story $74-million facility, in July 2014 and expanded it in 2018.
-Upstate is the region's only provider for children who have cancer.
+Upstate Medical University completed the construction of the Upstate Cancer Center, a five-story, $74 million facility, in July 2014 and expanded it in 2018.
 Upstate also is part of the Children's Oncology Group.

 Upstate's programs at the Cancer Center include: